 OnlyOffice Document is a powerful word-processing program that allows you to create and edit text documents, spreadsheets, and presentations.
 It includes advanced features like real-time collaboration, version control, and document commenting.
 You can also easily format your documents, add images and tables, and create charts and graphs.

 OnlyOffice Spreadsheet is a powerful spreadsheet program that allows you to create and edit spreadsheets and perform complex calculations.
-It includes a range of advanced features, such as real-time collaboration, version control, and cell comments.
+It includes advanced features like real-time collaboration, version control, and cell comments.
 You can also easily import and export data, create charts and graphs, and perform statistical analysis.

-OnlyOffice Presentation is a powerful presentation program that allows you to create professional presentations, complete with animations, charts, and images.
-It includes a range of advanced features, such as real-time collaboration, version control, and presentation commenting.
+OnlyOffice Presentation is a powerful program that allows you to create professional presentations with animations, charts, and images.
+It includes advanced features like real-time collaboration, version control, and presentation commenting.
 You can also easily create slides, add text and images, and use multimedia elements to make your presentations more engaging.